systemdesigndao/Viper/README.md

 🔹 Chat anywhere – send messages across countries instantly.

-🔹 Encrypted messages – only you and your contact can read them.
+🔹 Encrypted messages – only you and your peer can read them; the relay does not know the content.

 🔹 No registration – just your private/public keys to start.